wsekta/orm-cxx/docs/database.md

 ## Insert objects

-To insert objects into database use `insertObjects` method and pass vector of objects as argument:
+To insert objects into database use `insert` method and pass vector of objects as argument:

 ```cpp
 std::vector<ObjectModel> objects{